maglore9900/gibber/README.md

 `WAKE_WORD = 'hey'`

 #LISTEN_MODEL will take whisper or google, whisper is the best option but requires additional setup with Nvidia drivers

 `LISTEN_MODEL='google'`

-#TIME_LISTEN is the interval in seconds that the mic is running before adjusting for noise level.
-If you are talking and getting cut off by the mic cycling, you will want to make this longer.
-If you listen to music a lot you will want it around its default value of 10 seconds

-`TIME_LISTEN = '10'`

 #SPEECH_ENABLED is used to stream the audio to a service that will convert the text to speech.
 If you dont want to use this feature set to false, the response will be printed to the console.
 `SPEECH_ENABLED = 'True'`